View full guide »

 a.
 Incorporation under federal or provincial law

 A corporation may be created under either federal or provincial law.
 The decision of which jurisdiction to incorporate under typically depends on i) the jurisdiction(s) in which the business will operate; (ii) director residency requirements; (iii) corporate name requirements and (iv) cost.
-Companies that wish to carry on a business subject to federal regulation must be incorporated under federal law, and sometimes - such as in the case of banks - under industry-specific legislation.
+In many cases, companies carrying on a business subject to federal regulation must be incorporated under federal law, and sometimes - such as in the case of banks - under industry-specific legislation.
 In addition, particular local nuances in the provincial statutes may result in a foreign investor favouring federal incorporation.
 If a company intends to operate in more than one province or territory, it will need to register in each province and territory in which it conducts business, regardless of the jurisdiction of incorporation.

 The scope of public disclosure required of a corporation varies widely depending on the jurisdiction of incorporation, the provinces or territories in which the corporation carries on business, the type of business being conducted and whether the corporation is a public offering or non-offering entity.

 b.
 Officers, directors and shareholders